kdahlquist/DahlquistLab/data/Fall2018/db1-7_missing-data-runs/README.md

 This directory contains model runs for db1-7 with missing data.
+The purpose of these runs was to generate model results for db1-7 with missing expression data to compare with the results where the missing data was filled in with averages.
+P's, b's, and w's were all estimated.
+Thes runs were conducted on the _bayanus_ computer using the v1.10 draft release version of the executable on 10/18/18 and 10/19/18.